Clothes hangers are an essential in almost every closet. But are you using the best type of hanger for your clothes?

 Tubular plastic hangers are inexpensive and suitable for lightweight garments.
 You can find them with notched shoulders that are better for garments with thin or wide-set straps or with plastic clips on the lower bar that can hold lightweight skirts or slacks.

 An additional benefit of plastic is that it will not rust causing discoloration on your clothes.
 These hangers are not designed for heavy, woolen garments and will cause shoulder bumps due to their straight design.

 03 of 07

 Molded plastic hangers can be very lightweight, inexpensive hangers or they can be sturdy, well-shaped hangers for heavy suits and coats.
 If you can easily snap off any part of the hanger, it is just for lightweight, temporary use.

 There are nicely made heavy plastic hangers with a wire hanging hook that will last for many years.
-These have wide, rounded shoulders and will not cause hanger markers on clothing.
+These have wide, rounded shoulders to support a coat and will not cause hanger markers on clothing.
 Some styles offer bars for hanging slacks or clips to hang skirts.

 04 of 07

 Padded hangers are best for lingerie and lightweight garments made from silky fabrics.
-Most often covered in satin or another smooth fabric to prevent snags.
-Many padded hangers have buttons sewn on near the edges to prevent straps from slipping off.
+Most often covered in satin or another smooth fabric to prevent snags, some have buttons sewn on near the edges to prevent straps from slipping off.
 The design of the hangers is not suitable for heavy garments and will cause shoulder bumps.
 They are not designed to hold slacks or skirts.